 I am continuing to update my older posts on some of the best motorcycle rides in the country with some new photos and observations from my revisits on my recent Moto-Gp tour.
-In NSW this was the road I enjoyed most on my recent tour - yes more than the Oxley highway.
+In NSW this was the road I enjoyed very much.

 I rode it in both directions and it does perhaps ride a bit better south to north, simply for the sensation of climbing up from the Manning valley so rapidly - but more on that later.

 I'm based in Brisbane so perhaps the few regular readers of this Blog will always arrive on the Thunderbolts from the North and scratch their heads until past Nowendoc.
 It is at first a mostly straight-ish road but not a boring ride.
 The high country scenery for a start is superb for anyone from the Tropics in the north (be aware it's cool in these parts on a motorbike) and you will be able to cover the miles quite quickly should you wish to.
 The roughest parts of the road leaving Walcha are being resealed and by now you should not encounter much of the old chopped up road sections.